 About Time Machine local snapshots on Mac

 Time Machine makes copies, each hour, of files that have changed.
-These local snapshots are stored on your computer’s internal drive, and are separate from backups stored on your backup disk.
-Local snapshots are a convenient way to retrieve earlier versions of your files even when your normal backup disk isn’t available.
-You should always perform normal backups in case of a disaster.
+These local snapshots are stored on the same disk as the original files, and are separate from backups stored on your backup disk.
+These files are stored for up to 24 hours or until space is needed on the disk.
+When your normal backup disk isn’t available, local snapshots are a convenient way to retrieve earlier versions of your files.
+It is recommended that you always perform normal backups in case of a disaster.

-Local snapshots are captured only on disks using Apple File System (APFS) when Back Up Automatically is selected in Time Machine preferences.
-On your Mac, choose Apple menu > System Preferences, then click Time Machine.
+Important: Local snapshots are only stored on disks using Apple File System (APFS) when Back Up Automatically is selected in Time Machine settings.